leonel-carrizo/landing_page_coingbase/README.md

 **📖 Multi-Page Layout**

-**🎨 Styled with Boobstrap, SAAS and Css with easy to customize colors**
+**🎨 Styled with Boobstrap, SASS and Css with easy to customize colors**

 **📱 Fully Responsive**